Naval Group: Activities

 Naval Group's activities can be broken down into two main sectors: naval defence, the group's historical core business (ships, submarines, operational readiness management of the forces).
 In 2021, Naval Group stops its activities in the area of maritime renewable energy.

-Naval defence

-Naval Group designs, develops and manages the operational readiness of surface and underwater naval systems, and of their associated systems and infrastructures.
+Naval Group designs, develops and manages the operational readiness of surface and underwater naval systems, and their associated systems and infrastructures.
 As a project manager and integrator of armed vessels, Naval Group intervenes all along the value chain, from strategic programme planning, to design, construction and the management of operational readiness.

 The group works with the French navy and other navies, for conventional products, and with the authorisation of the French government.
 It also offers its military expertise to the French Air Force to design automated navigation and combat systems, and to renovate aircraft.